 Obviously, InterAction made few bones about what it was - a glorified catalogue.
 Within that though, it managed content that would turn modern marketing types' hair white.
 Take for instance a reprinted interview with Roberta Williams, creator of King's Quest, from 1989.

-This is Sierra's star designer and co-founder in the official Sierra magazine.
 In the same piece, she promotes a mystery game based on Agatha Christie, The Colonel's Bequest, by saying "I'm not really a mystery reader," and Phantasmagoria would later hint that we could probably tack the words "horror watcher" onto that list too.
 Just saying, this says quite a lot.
-"Master Storyteller", my entire arse.
+"Master Storyteller", my

 (Needless to say, that happened and then some.
 Sierra became an empire, with multiple development studios and publishing deals.
 Its most famous game in the late 90s?
 A little something called "Half-Life".
 You may have heard of it.
 Shooter game.
 It was an InterAction cover star at one point.)